jma1795/mintutil/README.md

 Scripts:

-packages - Package setup and install theme.sh - Setup and Install of System themes, icons and cursors Pre-setup.sh - all prerequisitis for everything setup.sh - runs all the scripts in an easy to follow way
+packages.sh - Package setup and install
+theme.sh - Setup and Install of System themes, icons and cursors Pre-setup.sh - all prerequisitis for everything setup.sh - runs all the scripts in an easy to follow way

-Installed Packages:
-- Apps
+Prerequisits: (technically nothing, as pre-setup.sh should install these for you)
 - git
 - make
+- Nala (APT Front-end)

+Installed Packages:
+- Native (deb)
-  - evolution
+  - lollypop
   - cheese
   - neofetch
   - tlp
   - xsensors
-  - Flatpaks
+ - Flatpaks (Flathub)
      - Google Chrome
-     - Evolution
-     - Caprine
+     - Geary
      - Discord
      - Spotify
      - Joplin
+     - Flatseal
+     - TLPUI